daboynb/detect_evil_maid/README.md

   - net stop wsearch /y
   - net start wsearch

-Or make a bat file an run it as admin everytime you need.
+Or make a bat file an run it as admin every time you need.

 # Credits for tpm dump
 https://github.com/9elements/tpmtool for the extraction of the tpm hashes